 Summary of the Documentary Photography Research

 If we apply what we have learnt from the above examples we know that documentary wedding photography can use these descriptive words: Natural, Real, Not Fake, Honest, No Posing, and Without Interference.
-Those words are not what you think of when you look at someone posing in front of a landscape.
-I completely understand that some bride and grooms’ really like this style, but to be honest, I don’t.
+Those words are not what you think of when you look at someone looking stiff and uncomfortable.
 Personally, I would feel and look awkward posing for a photographer with my new wife, and I would rather be enjoying myself with my family and friends.
-What it will boil down to is that some people like to show off, and present their version of reality to the public domain, and those people are perhaps not suited to candid wedding photography.

 The Wedding Guests